fmlvn/gofml/blog/content/post/json-2.md

                 map[key] = value.Integer()
 ```

-There're two steps:
+There are two steps:

     + Find all arbitrary fields `map[string]interface`
     + Convert all `json.Number` values in map

-It's better to keep theses separately developed.
+It's better to break these steps into small functions.

-We define function name `iterateMapField` which fetch all map fields and execute another function on found map
+We define function name `iterateMapField` which fetches all map fields and executes another function on map found

 ```
 func iterateMapFields(v reflect.Value, fn func(map[string]interface{}) error) (err error) {